 But, building a loyal following isn’t easy.
 You must constantly work to measure and improve the customer experience.
 Fortunately, businesses can simplify this process by using a popular customer loyalty metric known as Net Promoter Score.

-In today’s blog post, we explore the different ways you can use Net Promoter Score to improve customer loyalty.
+In today’s blog post, we explore the different ways you can use Net Promoter Scores to improve customer loyalty.
 Let’s get into it!

 What is Net Promoter Score?

-Net Promoter Score is a simple formula used by companies to measure customer experience.
+Net Promoter Score (NPS) is a simple formula used by companies to measure customer experience.
 The formula is based on how customers respond to the following question: “How likely are you to recommend our brand to a friend or colleague, on a scale of 0-10?”
 Based on each customer’s answer, they will fall into three classifications:

 - Promoters (score 9-10): Customers in this category are loyal customers who will continue to buy your product and refer your brand to their peers.